TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

 expression more clearly.

 The ``re.VERBOSE`` flag has several effects.
-Whitespace in the regular expression that *isn't* inside a character class is ignored.
+Whitespace in the regular expression that *isn't* inside a character kundi is ignored.
 This means that an expression such as ``dog | cat`` is equivalent to the less readable ``dog|cat``, but ``[a b]`` will still match the characters ``'a'``, ``'b'``, or a space.
-In addition, you can also put comments inside a RE; comments extend from a ``#`` character to the next newline.
+In addition, you can also put comments inside a RE; comments extend kutoka a ``#`` character to the next newline.
 When used with triple-quoted strings, this enables REs to be formatted more neatly::